yuchen-osdu/crs-conversion/docs/v4/tutorial/CRS_Convert_Service_howto.md

 .The explicit transformation can be specified by setting the optional "transformation" parameter of a CRS conversion request.

+.
+The "transformation" parameter as well as "fromCRS" & "toCRS" params will be able to accept both recordId and PR string formats in payload.

 **Request**
 ```
 {